amitopenwriteup/devops-with-ai/firebase.md

 - A Google Account
 - Access to [idx.google.com](https://idx.google.com)
-- A GitHub account (needed for Steps 3 & 4)
+- A GitLab account (needed for Steps 3 & 4)
 - Basic familiarity with a terminal

 ---

 ## Step 1 — Provisioning the DevOps Workspace

 Instead of installing local tools, we spin up a cloud-based Linux environment.